llvm/llvm-project/libc/docs/dev/header_generation.rst

 ======================================

 This is a new implementation of the previous libc header generator.
-The old header generator (libc-hdrgen aka “headergen”) is based on tablegen, which creates an awkward dependency on the rest of LLVM for our build system.
+The old header generator (libc-hdrgen aka "headergen") was based on tablegen, which created an awkward dependency on the rest of LLVM for our build system.
 By creating a new standalone headergen we can eliminate these dependencies for easier cross compatibility.